carlamissiona/ai-revolution/chapter-one.md

 “Rome?
 What do you mean?
 This place is Vast Starship Gamma” Damian felt a chill run down his spine.

 The ghost shrugged and smiled again.
+“You look strange" the old man said while truning to the pages of a book in his hand.

-“It’s okay, Calm down.
+"It’s okay, Calm down.
 You look strange.
 I don't think you can explain those outlandish clothing.”
+Augustine said.

 Damian looked around and saw that the books on the shelves were glowing with different colors.
 He realized that they were not ordinary books, but looking like strange lights or holographic projections.
 This isn't real Damian thought or the place is just a dreamy hallucination of his mind.
 He tried to recall the last episode of Last Sky Watch and then tried to remember if he locked his pod too.